EHGCN: Hierarchical Euclidean-Hyperbolic Fusion via Motion-Aware GCN for Hybrid Event Stream Perception: Experiments

 \subsection{Ablation}

-To evaluate the contribution of the key components in EHGCN, we analyze the effectiveness of our adaptive sampling, motion-aware hypergraph and hyperbolic embedding.
+To evaluate the contribution of the key components in EHGCN, we analyze the effectiveness of our Distribution-Aware Event Sifting (DAES) method, motion-aware hypergraph and hyperbolic embedding.
 The experiments are conducted on the N-Cars dataset, and Tab.\ref{table:3} presents the recognition accuracy for different combinations of components.

-Notably, if adaptive sampling is not used, uniform sampling is applied.
-And if motion-aware hypergraphs are not used, the model defaults to a conventional pairwise-connected spatio-temporal graph.
-Specifically, the “Hyperbolic Embedding” in this table indicates Euclidean–hyperbolic fusion.
-So its absence refers to the use of a traditional GNN-based method (i.e., AEGNN).
-Compared to uniform sampling, the adaptive sampling strategy alone leads to a 0.6\%–0.8\% accuracy improvement (row 1 vs. row 2 and column 3 vs. column 5).
-Notably, the sole integration of hyperbolic geometry results in approximately 1\% accuracy improvement (row 1 vs. row 3), and with the addition of the hypergraph structure, an additional ~0.3\% gain is observed (row 2 vs. row 3).
+Notably, if DAES is not used, uniform sampling is applied.
+And if motion-aware hypergraphs are not used, the model defaults to a representative conventional pairwise-connected spatio-temporal graph proposed by \citet{aegnn}.
+In addition, the \textit{Hyperbolic Embedding} in this table indicates Euclidean–hyperbolic fusion.
+So its absence refers to the use of the baseline method (i.e., AEGNN).
+Compared to uniform sampling, our DAES method alone leads to a 0.6\%–0.8\% accuracy improvement (row 1 vs. row 2 and column 3 vs. column 5).
+Notably, the sole integration of hyperbolic geometry results in approximately 1\% accuracy improvement (row 1 vs. row 3), and with the addition of the hypergraph structure, an additional ~0.4\% gain is observed (row 3 vs. row 4).
+When all three components are integrated, the model achieves the best overall performance, further indicating that they can complement each other and fully leverage their respective advantages through synergistic effects.

-When the three components are integrated, the model exhibits the best overall performance, indicating that their collaboration unleashes a synergistic effect.
-Specifically, adaptive sampling improves data quality by retaining more informative events in dynamic regions and suppressing chaotic noise in static regions, thus exhibiting superior robustness in scenes with rapid motion or uneven event distribution.
-The MVF-driven motion-aware hypergraph effectively captures high-order spatio-temporal dependencies among event clusters, enhancing global motion consistency while suppressing cross-target spurious associations, which is critical for precise detection in complex dynamic scenes.
+Specifically, DAES improves data quality by retaining more informative events in dynamic regions and suppressing chaotic noise in static regions, thus exhibiting superior robustness in scenes with rapid motion or uneven event distribution.
+The MRF-optimized motion-aware hypergraph effectively captures spatio-temporal dependencies among events, enhancing global motion consistency while suppressing cross-target spurious associations, which is critical for precise detection in complex dynamic scenes.
 Moreover, hyperbolic embedding enhances the model’s ability to capture long-range dependencies and hierarchical feature, enabling it to handle more complex spatio-temporal structures.
-With the effect of all three components, the model becomes more robust in handling dynamic and complex scenarios, significantly improving recognition accuracy.
+With the effect of all three components, the model becomes more robust in handling dynamic and complex scenarios, significantly improving accuracy.